Shailesh-Pupalwar/Quine-Mccluskey-Algorithm/README.md

 I created this script just for fun.
 So, there might be some errors.
 Feel free to report them to me.

+Hope you enjoy it :)

+Note:

+A Spanish version of the program is also available now which is initially translated by @fernando170 (https://github.com/int-main/Quine-McCluskey/commits?author=fernando170):